bbgit/bbgit.github.io/README.md

-### Conditions as of August 3, 2025 at 2:59:53 PM CDT
+### Conditions as of August 3, 2025 at 3:05:13 PM CDT

 Temperature: 75.80 &deg;F

 Feels like: 75.80 &deg;F

-Humidity: 97%
+Humidity: 95%

-Wind Direction: WNW
+Wind Direction: NNW

 Windspeed: 0.0 mph